leviwof/nodeMaster/HW.md

 Explore the mongoosse documentation for model methods what are options in a model.findByOneAndUpdate method,explore more about it API - Update the user with email Id

+Explore schemaType options from the documentation add required,unique,lowercase,min,minLength,trim
+Add default
+Create a custom validate function for gender
+Improve the DB schema - PUT all appropriate validation on each field in schema Add timeStamps to the userSchema